ExcitingSystems/DMPE/README.md

 pip install dmpe
 ```
 - Intended for a Linux system using an NVIDIA GPU where CUDA is set up
-- Theoretically, it can be used without a GPU and also on Windows, **but** performance will likely be suboptimal
+- Theoretically, it can be used without a GPU and also on Windows, **but** performance will likely be suboptimal and the results are not exactly reproducible with the GPU/Linux results.
 - Depends on [`exciting_environments`](https://github.com/ExcitingSystems/exciting-environments)
 - As of now, the requirements/dependencies are strict.
 It is likely that other versions work as well, but the given setup has been used extensively.
 (The requirements will likely be extended in the future.)
 - As this repository is actively being worked on, it is possible that a more recent version is accessible in the [`DMPE`](https://github.com/ExcitingSystems/dmpe) GitHub repository.